 The water we deliver to your home meets lead standards, but what about your home's plumbing?
 In Washington state, lead in drinking water comes primarily from materials and components used for in-home plumbing (for example, lead solder used to join copper plumbing, and brass and other lead-containing fixtures).
 Therefore, the Lead and Copper Rule is a critical part of our water quality monitoring program, and we follow it completely.
 This rule requires us to test water inside a representative number of homes that have plumbing most likely to contain lead and/or lead solder.
 This test, along with other water quality testing, tells us if the water is corrosive enough to cause lead from home plumbing to leach into the water.
-If the Action Level (the concentration of a contaminant which, when exceeded, triggers action which a water system must follow before it becomes a health concern) is exceeded, either at a customer's home or system-wide, we work with the customer to investigate the issue.
-If the problem is system-wide, we will implement corrosion control treatment at the source before the lead levels create a health issue.
+If the Action Level (the concentration of a contaminant which, when exceeded, triggers action which a water system must follow before it becomes a health concern) is exceeded, either at a customer's home or system-wide, we will implement corrosion control treatment at the source before the lead levels create a health issue.